Satisfy your pizza cravings in a flash with these easy and delicious English muffin pizzas! Customize them with your favourite toppings.

 - English muffins – pita or store-bought pizza dough would also make great bases.

-- Tomato sauce – store-bought or homemade tomato sauce are both great options.
+- Tomato sauce – store-bought or homemade pizza sauce are both great options.

 - Pesto – this is a great alternative to tomato sauce for making a variety of different mini pizzas.

-- Mozzarella – provolone, gouda, parmesan or any other cheese including lactose-free options can work for this recipe.
+- Mozzarella – provolone, gouda, parmesan, Monterey Jack, cheddar cheese or any other cheese including lactose-free options can work for this recipe.

 - Your favourite toppings – Use your preferred toppings, like veggies, meats, herbs and cheeses, to customize your mini pizzas.